Elopement Meaning: The Truth About Elopements

 We’re willing to guess that at some point in your life you’ve been told stories about what elopements are.
 Maybe the elopement definition you’ve heard is that elopements are shameful, secretive weddings that couples have when their friends or family disapprove of their relationship.
 Or maybe you’ve been told that the only people who elope are those that can’t afford to get married the traditional way.
 Or perhaps you’ve heard the definition that elopements aren’t real weddings.
 Well guess what?

 We’re here to tell you that every single one of those archaic elopement definitions is outdated.
 Perhaps that old elopement definition was valid in the days of your grandparents, but times have changed a lot since then.
-And luckily the definition of modern day elopements has changed quite a bit these days.
+And luckily the modern-day elopement definition has changed quite a bit these days.
 Here’s how:

-We’ve photographed elopements with 15 people present, because the eloping couple wanted their friends and family there.
-We’ve also photographed elopements where it was solely the couple (something you can do in Colorado, where you can self solemnize or self marry by signing as your own witnesses).
+We’ve photographed elopements with 10 people present, because the eloping couple wanted their friends and family there.
+We’ve also photographed elopements where it was solely the couple (something you can do in Colorado, where you can self solemnize or self marry by signing as your own officiant).

-Like we said earlier, traditional weddings focus on the guest experience.
+Like we said earlier, traditional weddings are defined by the guest experience, while elopements aren’t.
 What exactly does that mean, though?
 That means you’re planning your wedding day in a way that focuses mostly on the flow of the day for your guests rather than your experience as the couple.

 According to the Knot’s annual study of the wedding industry, the average couple these days spends $258 per person on the guest experience for their weddings.
 With the average couple having 136 guests at their wedding, that’s $35,088.